 This site will be removed from the Internet on August 10, 2020.
 Carla is retiring.
 Look forward to a smaller website when she begins to publish her cookbooks in the near future.
 Thank you for your support!

 I don’t know about you, but most of the shepherd’s pie recipes I have tried are a bit bland or a bit dry.
 This gluten free shepherd’s pie recipe was a huge hit with our overnight guests during the Thanksgiving holidays.
 It comes from the upcoming cookbook, Allergy-Free and Easy Cooking: 30-Minute Meals Without Gluten, Wheat, Dairy, Eggs, Soy, Peanuts, Tree Nuts, Fish, Shellfish, and Sesame by Cybele Pascal, published by Ten Speed Press.
-Though it is allergen-free recipe, no one at our dinner table had any food allergies, besides myself – and they raved about it!Since I am allergic to tomatoes I substituted the ketchup with my tomato-free gluten-free barbecue sauce recipe, and because it is not as sweet as ketchup I doubled it.
+Though it is an allergen-free recipe, no one at our dinner table had any food allergies, besides me – and they raved about it!Since I am allergic to tomatoes I substituted the ketchup with my tomato-free gluten-free barbecue sauce recipe, and because it is not as sweet as ketchup I doubled it.
 In addition, because it is already spicy, I skipped the hot sauce.
 I was looking forward to the cloves called for in the recipe, but sister does not cloves, therefore, I substituted it with ground nutmeg.
 Cloves would have made it much more flavorful.
 Use whatever you enjoy most.

 An allergy-free and gluten-free shepherd’s pie recipe that is not only very flavorful, but has a sauce that makes it absolutely delightful!